University of Pennsylvania: Art installations

+Penn has reevaluated its public art and formed a working group led by Penn Design dean Frederick Steiner and Chief Diversity Officer Joann Mitchell.
+The university has been adding works and relocating or removing others.
+In 2020, Penn removed a statue of Reverend George Whitefield after research confirmed that Whitefield owned enslaved people and had advocated for slavery in Georgia and elsewhere in the Thirteen Colonies.

-In 2020, Penn installed Brick House, a monumental work of art, created by Simone Leigh at the College Green gateway to Penn's campus near the corner of 34th Street and Woodland Walk.
-This 5,900 lb bronze sculpture, which is 16 ft high and 9 ft in diameter at its base, depicts an African woman's head crowned with an afro framed by cornrow braids atop a form that resembles both a skirt and a clay house.
-At the installation, Penn president Amy Guttman proclaimed that "Ms. Leigh's sculpture brings a striking presence of strength, grace, and beauty—along with an ineffable sense of mystery and resilience—to a central crossroad of Penn's campus."
+In 2020, Penn installed Brick House, a sculpture by Simone Leigh, at the College Green gateway to campus near the corner of 34th Street and Woodland Walk.
+The 5,900 lb bronze sculpture is 16 ft high and 9 ft in diameter at its base, depicting an African woman's head with cornrow braids atop a form that resembles both a skirt and a clay house.